 Stipe also deems those that espouse opposing points of view unacceptable, evil, and presumably icky.
 He would probably also deem those that consider his rants to be “from an obnoxious, self-involved narcissist” icky.
 The fact that Stipe may not be as informed as he pretends to be, has never mattered to those interviewing him, however, because, again, all of his icky rants are icky in the ways the journalist has presumably considered non-icky.

-But we, music fans, shouldn’t kill the messenger for the message, and Stipe and company (R.E.M.) did make some beautiful music.
-Klosterman should not condemn the music of The Eagles based solely on their politics; Rolling Stone should not condemn Ted Nugent for his views; and we should not condemn R.E.M. or Springsteen for their views.
-We should just listen to their music with the idea that most musicians don’t know what they’re talking about, but they cannot keep quiet in their quest to be perceived more consequential than that musician guy that prances about on stage.
-The one thing I have taken from all of the interviews I have read from rock musicians over the years, in my quest to learn what drives them, is that if I want to continue enjoying their music, I should probably just stop reading such interviews.
+We, music fans, shouldn’t kill the messenger for the message, however, and Stipe and company (R.E.M.) did make some beautiful music.
+Klosterman should not condemn the music of the Eagles based solely on their politics; Rolling Stone should not condemn Ted Nugent for his views; and we should not condemn R.E.M. or Springsteen for their views.
+We should just listen to their music with the idea that most musicians don’t know what they’re talking about, but they cannot keep quiet in their quest for a “more consequential” title than that musician guy that prances about on stage.
+The one thing I have taken from all of the interviews I have read from rock musicians over the years, in my quest to learn what drives them, is that if I want to continue enjoying their music.
+I should probably just stop reading such interviews.